igadmg/heap/Readme.md

   Advantages:
     - A heap of Ts always uses the 'correct' ordering function for T.
-    - Empty heaps consume only the space required by a `nil` slice (as it's not necessary to store the ordering function as a field).
+    - Empty heaps consume only the space required by a `nil` slice (as it's not necessary to store the ordering function as a field of the `Heap` struct).

   Disadvantages:
     - The types are more complex (though you don't really have to